 Constraints eliminate what looks good in theory.
 Finding what still works under those constraints is the actual task.

-Aristotle called this pursuit “the good.”
+The philosopher Aristotle called this pursuit “the good.”
 A system that runs and keeps working under real constraints is what an engineer would call the same thing.